 I wanted to be honest.
 I did not want to sneak.
 We didn’t know of any other options.
 I was just glad that she supported me.
 That she was still open to protecting me the best way she knew how.

 Most young women and men are curious about sex.
 It is natural and they should not be shamed by it.
 That is why I created a program that helps young people learn how to value their bodies and build capacity for their own sexual health.
-For only $4 a month your teen can join our VIRTUAL support platform where they can get respectfully formatted information and education about sexual health.
+For only $150 your teen can join our 6-week community MEMBERSHIP platform where teens can get respectfully formatted information and education about their sexual well-being.

 Contact us to learn more or join us at: